gptscript-ai/knowledge/README.md

 The knowledge tool can run in two modes: server and client, where client can be standalone or referring to a remote server.

-You can find a full gptscript-generated documentation in the [CLI documentation](./docs/cli.md).

 ### Client - Standalone